310mc/https-310mc.github.io-tl/source/_posts/birthday_story/midori_es.md

 You’re tall, so you look mature, yeah?
 But your birthday is after both of us, so…

-Hehe! ♪ It feels like a good balance between the three of us!
+Heheh! ♪ It feels like a good balance between the three of us!

 Ah—But I wanna grow taller myself, so hmm…